julien-gargot/kirby-plugin-table/readme.md

 ## Installation

-[Download the plugins repository](https://github.com/julien-gargot/kirby-plugin-table.git) and copy the folder content to `/site/plugins/table/` of your site.
+[Download the plugins repository](https://github.com/julien-gargot/kirby-plugin-table/archive/master.zip) and copy `table.php` to `/site/plugins` of your site.

 ## Example usage in Kirbytext